bardy18/abi-market-data/README.md

 ### Items Captured Multiple Times
 - Light blue borders indicate duplicates - these are handled automatically
 - Only unique items are saved to the snapshot

+### Hotkeys Not Working
+- Global hotkeys should work without admin privileges on Windows
+- If hotkeys don't respond, try running the script as administrator
+- Check if another application is capturing the same hotkeys
+- Make sure keyboard library was installed: `pip install keyboard>=0.13.5`

 ## What's Next?